GaryGaster/WebSite/README.md

 # WebSite

 A project created for educational purposes.
-This is a website in which users can upload videos worth seeing using the main method of REST i.e. CRUD.
+This is a website in which users can upload videos worth seeing using the CRUD function.
-Every user can like videos, change and reset their password.
+Every user can like videos and reset their password.
+The Project was deployed to the Digital Ocean server. (version after git rebase)